garyb/purescript-site-scratchpad/words/PS-vs-HS.md

 type Point' = { x :: Number, y :: Number }
 ```

-Objects are constructed with syntax similar to that of JavaScript (and the type defintion):
+Objects are constructed with syntax similar to that of JavaScript (and the type definition):

 ``` haskell
 origin :: Point'